pearcej/complex/_sources/SelfOrganizedCriticality/Fractals.rst

 It takes 28,379 steps for this pile to reach equilibrium, with more than 200 million cells toppled.

-To see the resulting pattern more clearly, I select cells with levels 0, 1, 2, and 3, and plot them separately:
+To see the resulting pattern more clearly, we can select cells with levels 0, 1, 2, and 3, and plot them separately:

 ::